xingvoong/all-about-python/testing/README.md

-3 basic steps of every test:
+## 3 basic steps of every test:

 1: Create your inputs

 2: Execute the code, capturing the output

 3: Compare the output with an expected result.

+## Formatter
 - code formatter: black
-- code linter: flake8,
+- code linter: flake8, pep8